mathrath/cast-webhook/README.md

-# cast-webhook

-Call a webhook when a cast device is casted to.
+Call a webhook whenever a cast device is casted to! 🔊🔗💃

 # Why would anyone need this?